Botanicula: Reception

 The game received overwhelmingly positive reviews from critics.
 It was praised for its music and visuals, as well as gameplay.
 However, other reviews noted a lack of replay value.

-IGN highly recommended the game, writing, "It may not be as hilarious as adventure games of yesteryear, but it’s persistently delightful, oozing character and grabbing hold of the imagination."
-Destructoid praised Botanicula's world, visuals, and its ability to straddle the line between traditional adventure game and experimental art game.
+IGN highly recommended the game, writing, "It may not be as hilarious as adventure games of yesteryear, but it's persistently delightful, oozing character and grabbing hold of the imagination."
+Destructoid praised Botaniculas world, visuals, and its ability to straddle the line between traditional adventure game and experimental art game.
 Eurogamer gave the game a seven out of ten and appreciated the vast variety of secrets present in the game.
 Game Informer noted that the game "goes wrong in a few important ways", criticizing the maze-like navigation and trial-and-error-dependent puzzles while highly recommending the game to old-school adventure gamers.
 PC Gamer lamented that the game could occasionally be "staggeringly vague", while praising the game's aesthetics, writing, "Avoid it like a parasitical spider if you're not willing to play on its own terms, but embrace it mightily if you're willing to give it a shot."
 GameSpot praised the game's visuals, puzzles, characters, and soundtrack, writing, "To play Botanicula is to peer through a microscope at hidden world and feel like you've made the greatest of discoveries: one of a place that's so overflowing with imagination and so full of wonder that only a person with a heart of stone would fail to be taken in by its charms."

 Botanicula won the 14th annual award in 'Excellence in Audio' at Independent Games Festival 2012.
 The game was also a showcased nominee and received the Story/World Design award at IndieCade (the International Festival of Independent Games) in 2012.

 Botanicula also won a European Games Award 2012 in the category Best European Adventure Game.
 Botanicula was elected in the Booom competition as the Best Czech video game of 2012.
 The game also appeared on Anifilm in 2012 where it was given the Czech Video Game of the Year Award for artistic contribution to Czech video game output.